-These commands will compile SHTOOLS source files that append explicitly underscores to either the LAPACK of FFTW subroutine names.
+This command will compile SHTOOLS source files that append explicitly underscores to the LAPACK subroutine names.
 If you get similar link errors, but with an added underscore, this probably means that the linker can’t find the LAPACK library.

 Linking fails because e_wsfe, z_abs, c_sqrt, s_cmp, etc., are undefined

 Linking your program to the SHTOOLS, LAPACK, BLAS, and FFTW libraries might result in link errors similar to:

 /usr/lib///liblapack.so: undefined reference to `e_wsfe' /usr/lib///liblapack.so: undefined reference to `z_abs' /usr/lib///liblapack.so: undefined reference to `c_sqrt' /usr/lib///liblapack.so: undefined reference to `s_cmp' /usr/lib///liblapack.so: undefined reference to `z_exp' /usr/lib///liblapack.so: undefined reference to `c_exp' /usr/lib///liblapack.so: undefined reference to `do_fio' /usr/lib///liblapack.so: undefined reference to `z_sqrt' /usr/lib///liblapack.so: undefined reference to `s_cat' /usr/lib///liblapack.so: undefined reference to `s_stop' /usr/lib///liblapack.so: undefined reference to `c_abs' /usr/lib///liblapack.so: undefined reference to `s_wsfe' /usr/lib///liblapack.so: undefined reference to `s_copy'